Parthkumar-Patel/School-Management-System-JAVA-MYSQL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is core java project.Managing thousands of student data and their fee is quite dificult for a school management so this project help to manage student as well as teachers and employee data also.Performing many CURD operation in this project.
-This project help alot for School admin ..<br/>
+This is core java project.
+Managing thousands of student data and their fee is quite dificult for a school management so this project help to manage student as well as teachers and employee data also.
+Performing many CURD operation in this project.
+This project help alot for School Adminstartor.<br/>

 ### Features